Key Things To Know Before Markets Open On Tuesday

-The Indian equities benchmarks are likely to open on a negative note on Tuesday as indicated by the Nifty Futures trading at Singapore Exchange.
-At 7:38 am, the SGX was trading 100 points or 0.61 per cent lower at 16,471.
+The Indian equities benchmark is likely to open on a negative note on Tuesday, as indicated by the Nifty Futures trading at the Singapore Exchange.
+The SGX index was trading 76 points or 0.48 per cent lower at 15,702 .

 US Markets

-The major indices in the US were trading higher on Monday at the back of China relaxing some tough Covid-19 measures, even as inflation and interest rate hikes continue to worry investors.
-The S&P surged 12.89 points or 0.3 per cent to 4,121, whereas the Dow Jones Industrial Average was up 16.08 points to 32,915.
-The Nasdaq Composite surged 48.64 points or 0.4 per cent to 12,061.
+The major indices in the US were trading lower on Monday as the fear of a more aggressive policy by the Federal Reserve to tame inflation gripped investors’ sentiments, and the treasury yields surged to an all-time high this year.
+The S&P 500 declined 151.23 points or 3.9 per cent to 3,749, whereas the Dow Jones Industrial Average slumped 876.50 points or 2.8 per cent to 30,516.
+The Nasdaq Composite fell 530.80 points or 4.7 per cent to 10,809.

 Asian Markets

-The major indices in Asia were trading on a mixed note in early trade on Tuesday.
-While the Hang Seng index traded 0.48 per cent lower, South Korea’s KOSPI was down 1.38 per cent.
-Japan’s Nikkei 225 was trading 0.40 per cent higher.
-China’s Shanghai Composite fell 0.27 per cent, whereas Shenzhen Component was trading 0.48 per cent higher.
+The major indices in Asia were trading lower on Tuesday following the decline of US stocks on Monday.
+The MSCI’s broadest index of Asia-Pacific shares outside Japan was trading 0.9 per cent lower.
+Japan’s Nikkei 225 slumped 2.00 per cent, whereas South Korea’s KOSPI was down 1.33 per cent.
+Hang Seng index was trading lower at 0.77 per cent.
+While China’s Shanghai Composite declined 0.39 per cent, Shenzhen Component was trading 1.49 per cent lower.

 FII and DII

-The foreign institutional investors (FII) continued to remain the net sellers worth Rs 2,397 crore whereas the domestic institutional investors remained the net buyers worth Rs 1,940 crore on Tuesday, as per the data available on NSE.
+The foreign institutional investors (FII) continued to remain the net sellers worth Rs 4,164 crore, whereas the domestic institutional investors (DII) remained the net buyers worth Rs 2,814 crore on Monday, according to the data available on NSE.

 Crude Oil Prices

-Crude oil prices were trading higher on Tuesday amidst the relaxation of Covid-19 curbs in China.
-The Brent crude futures surged 19 cents 0r 0.2 per cent at $119.70 per barrel at 0050 GMT.
+Crude oil prices fluctuated between positive and negative territory in the early hours on Tuesday as the Covid-19 cases continue to surge in China.
+Brent crude futures was down six cents to $122.21 per barrel whereas the US West Texas Intermediate crude eased four cents to $120.89 per barrel at 0156 GMT.

 Rupee

-Rupee inched 2 paise lower to close at 77.64 against the US Dollar on Monday.
+The Indian Rupee declined 11 paise, hitting an all-time low of 78.04 against the US Dollar on Monday.